IP Cases & Articles

 The dispute between Bio-Techne and Molecular Instruments involves complex issues of claim interpretation and joint liability.
 It will be interesting to see how the UPC case proceeds and whether it will make any reference to the decision of the UK High Court on the same patents and involving the same parties.

 This dispute is a reminder that parallel litigation at the UPC is potentially an effective strategy to maintain or build pressure.
 Bio-Techne has also demonstrated how UPC opt-outs can be used strategically to shield patents from pre-emptive revocation actions, then withdrawn shortly before launching an infringement action.
-Such a strategy may allow a claimant to launch an action in a local decision which is perceived to be the most favourable to them, provided that no national action has been started in a UPC member state prior to the opt-out withdrawal being filed.
+Such a strategy may allow a claimant to launch an action in a Local Division which is perceived to be the most favourable to them, provided that no national action has been started in a UPC member state prior to the opt-out withdrawal being filed.

 We await further developments and will provide further updates in due course.
 Please contact your usual D Young & Co representative if you have any questions.